 To simplify and clearly identify which policies apply to which assessment, each assessment has been categorized into one of four categories: Lesson, Assignment, Quiz, or Test.
 Each applicable item on the course Modules page has been designated with an identifier chosen from among these categories.
-Thus, a Quiz on the American Revolution may be designated by the title, "1.2.W - Quiz: The American Revolution."
-These identifiers were placed on the Modules page to help students understand which Resubmission and Honor Code policies apply to that assessment (see the Resubmission Policy and Honor Code Policy below for further details).
+Thus, a Quiz on the American Revolution may be designated by the title, "1.2.W Quiz: The American Revolution."
+These identifiers were placed on the Modules page to help students understand which Honor Code and Resubmission policies apply to that assessment (see the Honor Code and Resubmission policies on the pages that follow for further details).